emqx/cloud-docs/en_US/deployments/pgsql_auth.md

 - `password_hash`: Required, the plaintext or hashed password field in the database.
 - `salt`: Optional, considered as an empty salt (salt = "") if empty or non-existent.
-- `is_superuser`: Optional, flags the current client as a superuser, default is `false`.

 Example table structure: